xavierchia/xavierchia.github.io/_posts/2023-12-01-sam-altman.md

 * "In any given day there are 100 reasonable things that you could work on.
 It's easy to get pulled into a fire on number 7, or even to spend time at a networking event or something like that that probably ranks in the mid-90s.
 The founders that are really successful are relentless about making sure they get to their top two or three priorities each day (as part of this, they figure out what the right priorities are), and ignoring other items."
 * "Great founders care about being successful, not going through the motions to look successful."
 * "It’s dangerous to spend all your mental energy on incremental improvements when what you really need is a step change.
 It’s a useful exercise to think about whether or not all the optimization work (or ad buying, for that matter) you’re doing is worth it, even if it all works.
 It is usually not until you’re already quite successful.
 Until then, you should focus relentlessly on making a product your users love (and making sure you're going after a large enough market).
 Startups often ask me how to grow faster.
 I usually say “build a great product, and you will be able to make it grow”.
 The most sustainable (and cheapest) kind of growth is word-of-mouth growth."
+* "work hard on stuff that matters. don't work on stuff that doesn't matter. (most people screw up the second part.)"
+* "Spend ~1 year exploring broadly, ~4 years relentless focus executing on the most interesting direction, repeat."

 ## On Agency